Cup of Tea Clackamas

 The logo wasn’t just made to look good on screen.
 It was engineered to exist in the real world.
 The 3D form has since been printed as a physical object, with a symmetrical structure that allows the “V” to be seen from either side.

-In 2019, we refined the mark further for clarity, subtly opening the top of the spiral to enhance legibility and reinforce the “V” form, without losing its sculptural strength.
+In 2019, we refined the mark further for clarity, subtly opening the top of the spiral to enhance legibility and reinforce the “V” form without losing its sculptural strength.
+Then, in October 2025, we revisited the brand once more, this time creating the first fully vector version.
+The update balanced the color palette to make the “V” a more dominant feature and corrected the asymmetry of the earlier version, ensuring the form is now perfectly even and precise on all sides.
 The result is a brand symbol that’s both technical and timeless.

 Versoft Consulting Business Card - Graphicsbyte